-You purchase property insurance hoping that you will never need to file a claim for fire damage.
+You purchase homeowner's property insurance hoping that you will never need to file a claim for fire damage.
 Unfortunately, fires do unexpectedly erupt and the devastation left behind is enormous.
-If you are looking to file a Florida fire claim, there are some things you should do.
+If you need to file a fire insurance claim, there are some things you should do.

-1. Be sure to notify the insurance company promptly.
-You also need to go over what your limits are and what is covered.
+1. Notify the insurance company promptly.
+You also need to go over what your insurance policy limits are and what is covered.
 If your insurance policy was destroyed in the fire, order a new copy from the insurance company.

-2. Keep track of your conversations.
+2. Keep track of your communications.
 Every time you talk with the insurance company, write down the name of the person you spoke with, job title and supervisor’s name.
-Follow up your conversations in writing.
+Document all communications.

 3. Don’t give a recorded statement without understanding your rights.
-You need to comply with the insurance company when they make reasonable requests.
-You may want to consider talking with a Miami insurance lawyer, if the insurance adjuster requests to take a recorded statement from you.
+You need to comply with the insurance company's investigation and any reasonable requests.
+But you should speak with an experienced insurance claims lawyer, if the insurance adjuster requests to take a recorded statement from you.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].